owlbarn/tutorial/book/signal/README.md

 R (1, 1.38778E-17i) (2, 1.15186E-15i) (1, -8.65641E-17i) (-1, -1.52188E-15i) (1.5, 1.69831E-16i) (1, 2.72882E-16i)

 ```
+In the result returned by `fft`, the first half contain the positive-frequency terms, and the second half contain the negative-frequency terms, in order of decreasingly negative frequency.
+Typically, only the FFT corresponding to positive frequencies is plotted.

-The example plots the FFT of the sum of two sines.
+The next example plots the FFT of the sum of two sines, showing the power of FFT to separate signals of different frequency.

 ```text
 # module G = Dense.Ndarray.Generic